-- 7.1.1 Proceeds may be used to pay for reasonable administrative costs which are necessary to the delivery of a charitable program or service, or to administer the distribution of proceeds to the subcharities.
-(Amended Nov 2022) - 7.1.2 Administrative costs are expenditures associated with the general management of the licensed charity and sub-charities that are not directly related with delivering charitable programs.
-Administrative costs include, but are not limited to: (Amended Nov 2022) - a) office facility overhead (e.g., heating, rent, telephones and janitorial costs); - b) space rented for meetings of the licensed charity or sub-charity members, employees and executive; - c) stationery, postage, computers, software and other equipment for which the main purpose of use is administrative; and - d) conferences, seminars or training workshops that are not directly related to charitable program delivery; - e) bookkeeping and preparation of financial statements; and - f) storage, including rental and purchase of items to accommodate storage (e.g., sheds, shipping containers, cabinets, trailers, etc.). - 7.1.3 Proceeds may be used to pay for reasonable salaries, wages, contracts, fee for service or honorariums for persons employed by the licensed charity or sub-charity for the performance of administrative duties.
+- 7.1.1 Proceeds may be used to pay for reasonable administrative costs which are necessary to the delivery of a charitable program or service, or to administer the distribution of proceeds to the sub-charities. - 7.1.2 Administrative costs are expenditures associated with the general management of the licensed charity and sub-charities that are not directly related with delivering charitable programs.
+Administrative costs include, but are not limited to: - a) office facility overhead (e.g., heating, rent, telephones and janitorial costs); - b) space rented for meetings of the licensed charity or sub-charity members, employees and executive; - c) stationery, postage, computers, software and other equipment for which the main purpose of use is administrative; and - d) conferences, seminars or training workshops that are not directly related to charitable program delivery; - e) bookkeeping and preparation of financial statements; and - f) storage, including rental and purchase of items to accommodate storage (e.g., sheds, shipping containers, cabinets, trailers, etc.). - 7.1.3 Proceeds may be used to pay for reasonable salaries, wages, contracts, fee for service or honorariums for persons employed by the licensed charity or sub-charity for the performance of administrative duties.
 Administrative positions are defined as senior executives, managers, and individuals completing general services (e.g., clerical, accounting and funding/program compliance officers) that are related to the charity as a whole as opposed to specific charitable programs.
-Managers of charitable programs whose duties are directly related to the delivery of charitable programs are not considered administrative by AGLC (see Section 7.31 for additional information regarding wages).
-(Amended Nov 2022) - 7.1.3.1 Proceeds may be used to pay for reasonable honorariums or fees for service for board members of the licensed charity.
-Documentation supporting board remuneration amounts must be provided to AGLC for approval (Added Apr 2016).
+Managers of charitable programs whose duties are directly related to the delivery of charitable programs are not considered administrative by AGLC (see Section 7.31 for additional information regarding wages). - 7.1.4 Proceeds may be used to pay for reasonable honorariums or fees for service for board members of the licensed charity.
+Documentation